CodeJonesW/Wills_Blog/assets/blog-posts/building-scalable-background-task-system.md

 However, I was able to learn a lot about how to manage background tasks in a scalable way.
 I also learned a lot about how to manage costs when using managed services like App Engine, Google Cloud Memory Store, and Cloud SQL.

-I hope this reflection gives you some insight into you might approach building your next application with background tasks in mind.
+I hope this reflection gives insight into how you might approach building your next application with background tasks in mind.

 Will